International System of Units

 The International System Units

-Internationally accepted system of units is Système Internationale d’ Unites (French for International system of Units) or SI.
-It was developed and recommended by General Conference on Weights and Measures in 1971.
+The internationally accepted system of units is Système Internationale d’ Unites (French for International System of Units) or SI.
+It was developed and recommended by the General Conference on Weights and Measures in 1971.
 In earlier times, scientists of different countries were using different systems of units for measurements.

 Systems of Units:-

 A system of units is the complete set of units, both fundamental and derived, for all kinds of physical quantities.
-The common system of units which is used in mechanics are given below:
+The common system of units which are used in mechanics are given below:

-4. SI System: This system contain seven fundamental units and two supplementary fundamental units.
+4. SI System: This system contains seven fundamental units and two supplementary fundamental units.

 Base Quantity Name Symbol